gaelrgerard/laa/doc/LAA__Overview.md

 The notification SHALL contain *samServiceScriptResp* parameter in this mode because the response is not provided through [GPSERAM](LAA__References.md#GPSERAM) script.

+#### SAM script commands

+Typically a SAM script contains at least the following APDU commands:
+-	INSTALL [for install] in order to create the ASP SD
+-	INSTALL [for personalization] + STORE DATA(s) in order to personalize this ASP SD.
+The result shall be used by the SAM SM in order to retrieve the personalized ASP SD keys.
+-	INSTALL [for load] + LOAD(s) in order to load SAM Applet(s)
+-	INSTALL [for install and make selectable] in order to make the SAM Applet(s) selectable A SAM script should also contain the following commands:
+-	INSTALL [for install] in order to install the ARA-C
+-	INSTALL [for personalization] + STORE DATA(s) in order to add a new access rule on the ARA-C.

 ### Personalization

 This section describes how an SAM applet MAY be personalized by [SAM SM](LAA__Terminology_And_Definitions.md#SAMSM).
 Notice that a SAM applet may be personalized through other means that are out of the scope of this specification.